Smiling middle aged woman with laptop

 Eat and drink with your bladder in mind

-Wear protection:
+Wear protection

 Wearing protection can give you peace of mind for those moments when you won’t be able to make it to the loo on time.
-Always has taken their trusted absorbency technology and applied it to urinary products for bladder protection that is comfortable, flexible and reliably dry.
+Always has taken their trusted absorbency technology and applied it to urinary products for bladder protection that is comfortable, flexible, and reliably dry.
 The Always Discreet line has a range of products, including liners, pads and underwear, each tailored to meet your unique absorbency needs.
 Always Discreet products have an absorbent core that neutralises odours and turns liquid into gel for superior bladder protection that keeps liquid away from your skin, keeping you comfortable.
 They’re so thin, no one will know you’re wearing one.

-Stop smoking:
+Stop smoking

 If you’re not seeing results from behavioural remedies, you may want to seek professional help.
+Simply consult your healthcare provider or consider trying alternative medicine, such as acupuncture.

 Going down the doctor route